Disappearance of a massive star in the Andromeda Galaxy due to formation of a black hole: Acknowledgments

-Stellar mass shock-heated and expelled in a full or partial stellar explosion expands, cools, and radiates as it becomes transparent, yielding transient but luminous emission.
-In the case of hydrogen-rich ejecta like that of ype II supernovae, stellar merger ejecta, or weak explosions of massive stars, much of the appearance of these sources is modulated by the recombination of hydrogen at temperatures of a few to ten thousand Kelvin.
-As a result of this similarity, widely used scaling relations provide a relatively accurate representation of the characteristic timescale, color, and luminosity of such H-rich ejecta, though we note that in more detail, there is dependence upon the stellar model and shock passage through the star\cite{2010MNRAS.405.2113D,2019ApJ...879....3G}.
-In particular, because the infall, shock passage, and reversal of material happen over one to several stellar dynamical times, we might expect transients that are broader but less luminous than their fully impulsive counterparts\cite{Antoni2023}.
-With these caveats in mind, we nonetheless adopt the model of Kleiser et. al. (2014)'s (equations 13 and 14)\cite{Kleiser2014}, which are
+Stellar mass shock-heated and expelled in a full or partial stellar explosion expands, cools, and radiates as it becomes transparent, producing transient but luminous emission.
+In the case of hydrogen-rich ejecta like that of Type II SNe, stellar merger ejecta, or weak explosions of massive stars, emission is dominated by the recombination of hydrogen at temperatures of a few to ten thousand kelvin.
+Empirical scaling relations characterize the timescale, color, and luminosity of such H-rich ejecta, though depend upon the stellar model and shock passage through the star\cite{2010MNRAS.405.2113D,2019ApJ...879....3G}.
+In the case of failed SNe, because the initial infall, shock passage, and subsequent ejection of material happen over one to several stellar dynamical times, we expect transients that are broader but less luminous than their fully impulsive counterparts\cite{Antoni2023}.
+We adopt the scaling relations [\cite{Kleiser2014}, their equations 13 and 14]:

 where $L_{\rm pl}$ is the transient's plateau luminosity, and